dtamayo/reboundx/README.rst

     pip install -e ./

 (even if you're using a conda environment).
-This gives you all the source code and examples, and allows you modify the C code, and compile the changes (just type the line above each time you make changes).
+This gives you all the source code and examples, and allows you modify the C code and compile the changes (just type the line above each time you make changes).

 **C version**